Skip to main content

 Link copied!

-Roles allow you to grant user permissions on a per hub, per repository basis, with the ability to restrict access where necessary.
+Roles allow you to set user permissions on a per hub, per repository basis, with the ability to restrict access where necessary.
 For example, if a hub contains several repositories, you can assign a user access to just one of those repositories.
 In addition, users can have different roles on different repositories within the same hub.
 For example, a user could be an admin on one repository and a developer on another.

 The following set of roles are provided for controlling user access to hubs and repositories: